timflutre/PlantBreedGame/README.md

 # Usage

-Once the application is installed and working, read carefully the game rules (tab `How to play?`) and choose the `Test` breeder as a start (tab `Breeder identification`).
+Once the application is installed and working, read the game rules (tab `How to play?`) and start by downloading the initial data set.

+Before making any request, such as phenotyping, you need to log in (tab `Identification`).
+To get a sense of how the interface works, you can use the "test" breeder with the "tester" status which doesn't require any password and isn't subject to time restriction.
+Remember, for your selection to work, you need to analyze the initial data carefully.
+The `Theory` tab can be helpful.
+Enjoy!

+If you want to organize a real playing session, you need to create as many breeders as there are players or player teams.
+For this, you need to log in as the "admin" breeder with the "game-master" status.
+Initially, its password is set as `1234`, but this can (and should!) be changed via the tab `Identification`.
+This tab also allows a game master to create new breeders and sessions, among other things.

 # Issues